nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

       var sfobject = JSON.parse(params.sfObject);
       // We are checking if the document is existing.
 If not we're going to check the rules to create it accordingly. var docs = Repository.Query(null, {
-        'query': "SELECT * FROM Document WHERE ecm:isTrashed = 0 AND sf:objectId = '" + sfobject.Id + "' AND ecm:isVersion = 0 AND ecm:mixinType != 'HiddenInNavigation'",
+        'query': "SELECT * FROM Document WHERE ecm:currentLifeCycleState != 'deleted' AND sf:objectId = '" + sfobject.Id + "' AND ecm:isCheckedInVersion = 0 AND ecm:mixinType != 'HiddenInNavigation'",
       });
       if (docs.length>0) {
         return nuxeoDocument(docs[0],sfobject);